themactep/thingino-onvif/MEMORY_CORRUPTION_FIXES.md

 input = temp_input;  // Only update input if realloc succeeded
 ```

-**Impact**: This was likely the primary cause of the production crashes.
+**Impact**: This was a secondary issue that could cause crashes during configuration file processing.

 ### 2. **CRITICAL: Heap Buffer Overflow in JSON Parsing** (src/conf.c:366-374)